Full API Reference

 staticmethod

-List all groups on the Datatailr platform.
+List all groups available in the Datatailr platform.

 Returns: